 (also telephone: +44 (0) 1524 68765)

-Both Gazelle and Conciliar Press accept all normal credit cards.
+Both Gazelle and Ancient Faith Publishing accept all normal credit cards.

 There is no fee for running the course and no permission is required from the Institute.
 HOWEVER, PLEASE NOTE that Orthodox congregations wishing to present THE WAY must obtain permission from their Bishop.